lolski/janusgraph-with-spark-standalone-poc/README.md

 # Janus Distributed OLAP Proof of Concept
+Setting up a proper Cassandra-backed JanusGraph with Distributed OLAP capability is hard.
+It involves setting up a Cassandra Apache Spark and Hadoop cluster, making sure the versions are all compatible, and adding various Janus configurations that's not well-documented.
+I've walked the bloody path and this project serves as a reference so others need not do the same.

 This project contains 3 things:
 1. A bash script `setup-3-nodes-cluster-for-janus-olap.sh`
 2. a Java project `janus-distributed-olap`